bheisig/rt-extension-referenceidoitobjects/README.md

 Select users' workplaces and their related components.
 Each user will be taken by the email address provided by RT's field "Requestors" if these users are documented in i-doit.

-i-doit gives you the possiblity to create relations between users, their workplaces and all components related to these workplaces.
+i-doit gives you the possibility to create relations between users, their workplaces and all components related to these workplaces.

 Tip: You may synchronize user information between RT and i-doit via LDAP.

 ####    `devices`

 Select assigned devices for current requestor.
-Those devices are objects in i-doit which have this requestor as an assigend person.
+Those devices are objects in i-doit which have this requestor as an assigned person.

 ####    `selected`